jneto04/ner-pt/README.md

 # Citing our Paper
 ```
 @inproceedings{santos2019assessing,
-  author = {Joaquim Santos and Bernardo Consoli and Cicero dos Santos and Juliano Terra and Sandra Collonini and Renata Vieira},
+  author    = {Joaquim Santos and
+               Bernardo Consoli and
+               Cicero dos Santos and
+               Juliano Terra and
+               Sandra Collonini and
+               Renata Vieira},
   title     = {Assessing the Impact of Contextual Embeddings for Portuguese Named Entity Recognition},
-  booktitle = {8th Brazilian Conference on Intelligent Systems, {BRACIS} 2019, Bahia, Brazil, October 15-18, 2019},
+  booktitle = {8th Brazilian Conference on Intelligent Systems, {BRACIS}, Bahia, Brazil, October 15-18},
   pages     = {437--442},
   year      = {2019}
 }
 ```